-These models are powered with AC power, but also contain two replaceable AA backup batteries.
+These models contain two replaceable AA backup batteries.
 Under normal conditions, fresh batteries will last at least one year.
 NOTE: Constant exposure to high or low humidity or temperatures may reduce battery life.

 A WARNING: THE ALARM IS SEALED AND THE COVER IS NOT REMOVABLE.